WHAT IS A TOTAL SOLAR ECLIPSE?

 The only way to safely view a solar eclipse is with proven eclipse safe solar glasses.
 HALO eclipse spectacles are independently tested and CE certified to meet the ISO 12312-2:2015 standard for the safest direct solar viewing.
 These eclipse viewing glasses are manufactured exclusively with scratch resistant black polymer material and have an optical density of 5 or greater.
 Our spectacles filter out 100% of harmful ultra-violet, 100% of harmful infrared, and 99.999% of intense visible light.
 Read more about eclipse viewing safety here!

-All HALO spectacles will ship on or before August 16th to accommodate delivery by August 19th, though you will likely receive your order several days prior.
+All HALO spectacles will begin shipping in the Fall of 2018.
 If you need to receive your eclipse spectacles prior to the estimated arrival date specified on your confirmation email, let us know and we will do our best to expedite your HALO order.
-Orders placed after August 16th are not guaranteed to arrive on time, but we will certainly try our best.

-Due to the nature of the product, we will not be able to accept returns on HALO eclipse spectacles once the product has been shipped.
-If your order arrives damaged, defective or after the eclipse, please email us at email@example.com and we'll happily refund or replace the item.
-However, please take advantage of our lens replacement program so you can wear your HALO spectacles as everyday sunglasses!
+Due to the delicate nature of the product, we will not be able to accept returns on HALO eclipse spectacles once the product has been shipped.
+If your order arrives damaged, defective or after the eclipse, please email us at firstname.lastname@example.org and we'll happily refund or replace the item.